 It is very important to find the right grass for your season and your climate.
 If you’re unsure which climate you live in then you need to buy a thermometer to test your soil temperature.
 This will let you know which grass to get.

 But in general, as expected, cool-season grass grows better in the shade than warm-season grass.
 Because warm-season grass needs a lot of sunshine yet can survive harsher summers and higher temperatures.

 If cool-season grasses get too much intense sun then they can dry out and turn brown.
 The perfect temperature is room temperature, which is about 65 to 75 degrees Fahrenheit.
 This works perfectly for summer days in the shade.

 It isn’t easy to know which grass to use for your shady area, but after you find out, it isn’t all that difficult to find that grass.
 Grass seed can be purchased at any home and garden department or at many places online.

 So when searching for grass seed for your shaded areas, find these types of grass seed.
 Because most grass won’t come in patches of sod.
 Most grass starts out with grass seed, some rowing faster than others.

-St. Augustine is a thick green grass that is surprisingly a warm-season grass, making it the most shade-tolerant warm-season grass you can get.
+St. Augustine is a thick green grass that is warm-season grass, making it the most shade-tolerant warm-season grass you can get.
 They do need at least five hours of sunlight a day and want more, however.

 But all warm-season grasses need more sunlight than most cold-season grasses.
 But as far as warm-season grasses go, St. Augustine has the others beat for survivability in the cold and in the shade.